 League Website – The League website www.hallmarksecurityleague.com is one of the most established in the Non League system and has steadily grown visitors year-on-year.
 Last season we had over 1.4m visitors, a growth of 10% year on year.

 Our partner brands receive continuous exposure through the site with permanent logos featuring on all pages.
 These received 2.5m impressions last season.

 Headline sponsors receive the opportunity to brand the League website e.g. www.yourbrandleague.com – subject to availability.

 Web advertising - our partner brands automatically receive a minimum level of advertising on our site, subject to availability.
 Approx 2.5m ad impressions per ad unit per season with an approx media value of £3,500.

 Programme advertising – All of our clubs are required to produce a matchday programme for each game in the NWCFL.
 This allows us to target fans directly at matches.
 Estimated reach of 50K people through this traditional print medium.
 Many of our clubs have also adopted electronic publication of their programmes, giving greater exposure to a wider audience.
 For example, St Helens Town produce an electronic e-programme for all home games which received an additional 16,000 downloads last season over and above match day sales.

-Social Media – The League uses social media extensively with over 11,500 followers on twitter and 9.8m impressions this season alone.
+Social Media – The League uses social media extensively with almost 14,500 followers on twitter and 11.5m impressions this season alone.